 When is the best time to apply?

-You must apply between August 15th, through November 1st for Crab feast, November 15th for Black Tie & Diamonds, for grant consideration for this year's crab feast.
+You must apply between August 15th, through November 1st for Crab feast, December 31st for Black Tie & Diamonds, for grant consideration for this year's crab feast.
 We spend the month of January following the crab feast evaluating the grant requests, then notify and distribute grant funds between February and March.
-Grant requests made to our club after November 1st CF, 15th BT&D will not be considered.
+Grant requests made to our club after November 1st Crab Feast, December 31st BT&D will not be considered.

 Do you give to the same organizations every year or does it change?
 The roster of organizations receiving funds changes every year, although some organizations do receive grants in multiple years.
 There is no rule for this.